Caltech-IPAC/rapid/docs/source/pl/pl.rst

 .. image:: Roman_Tessel_NSIDE10_2402.png

+As will be seen below, it will be necessary to adopt a tile size that is suitable for Roman SCA images.

+Reference Images
+************************************

+Reference images are needed for image differencing.
+The maximum-tolerable number of pixels in a reference image constrains the footprint of a reference image on the sky.
+The reference images will be constructed for sky tiles given by the Roman tessellation scheme.

-For the RAPID project, the parameter setting NSIDE=512 will be used, and this will give much smaller tile sizes, resulting in 6,291,458 tiles covering the entire sky.
+For the RAPID project, the Roman-tessellation parameter setting NSIDE=512 will be used, and this will give tile sizes somewhat smaller than that of a Roman SCA image.
+This results in 6,291,458 tiles covering the entire sky.
 The tile size near the equator, for example, is 0.08789 degrees wide in ra and 0.0746 degrees high in dec.
 This is roughly between 66% and 75% of the width of an SCA, which is approximately 0.12 degrees.
 The tile sizes vary over the sky; for example, the height of a dec bin ranges from approximately 0.075 degrees to 0.1 degrees, and similarly for the widths of ra bins.
 There are 2049 dec bins total, and 4096 ra bins per dec bin near the equator.

+The sky tiles are indexed starting with one, and these indexes, associated with different sky positions, such as the center of a reference image, are stored in the field column of various tables in the RAPID operations database.
+The maximum value of the field or sky-tile index is 6,291,458.

 For comparison, here are the sky footprints of a simulated Roman SCA image (Roman_TDS_simple_model_F184_11474_2_lite.fits), Skymap tiles for NSIDE=512, and Healpix pixels for level=9: